o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 #### Step 1: Add a test build target

-Similar to the production target, the test target defines a library in a CMakeLists.txt configuration file.
-Start by finding the CMakeLists.txt for your module, which should already be created from Step 0.
-It should exist at a path similar to `o3de/.../<MyModule>/CMakeLists.txt`
+Similar to the production build target, the test target defines a library in a `CMakeLists.txt` configuration file.
+Start by finding the `CMakeLists.txt` for your module, which should already be created from Step 0.
+It should exist at a path similar to `o3de/.../<MyModule>/CMakeLists.txt`.

 Modify the CMakeLists.txt file to define your new test module, using the helper function `ly_add_target()`.
 Similar to the production build target, it is easiest to create another file which lists the C++ files used to compile the test library.
 The example above uses `dev/.../<MyModule>/mymodule_test_files.cmake`, which would have content similar to: